Antetokounmpo, Bledsoe spark Bucks to win over Hawks

+What mattered to Antetokounmpo was another road win for his streaking team.

+“If you want to be a really good team in this league, you’ve got to win on the road,” he said.
+“It doesn’t matter where we play, as long as we come out there and give ourselves a chance to win every night.”

-ATLANTA (AP)Giannis Antetokounmpo had 33 points and 11 rebounds, Eric Bledsoe scored 28 and the Milwaukee Bucks won their fifth straight game with a 135-127 victory over the Atlanta Hawks on Wednesday night.
+Antetokounmpo had 33 points and 11 rebounds, Eric Bledsoe scored 28 and the Bucks won their fifth consecutive game with a 135-127 victory over the Hawks on Wednesday night.

 It marked the league-high ninth time this season that Antetokounmpo, the reigning NBA MVP, has had at least 30 points and 10 rebounds.